 20. Pattaya Cruise Tour – Sail Through Alluring Waterscapes

 Water babies and luxury seekers need not worry about what to do in Pattaya.
 A cruise tour experience is an altogether unique experience to relish while you are in Pattaya.
 Ocean Marina Yacht Club provides a number of island cruises.
-Sail from Pattaya’s Bali Hai Pier to Koh Sak, Koh Phai or Coral Island.
-Pay as per the duration of the cruise, either for a few hours or full day tour.
+Sail from Pattaya’s Bali Hai Pier to Koh Sak, Koh Phai, or Coral Island.
+Pay as per the duration of the cruise, either for a few hours or a full-day tour.

 21. Khao Chi Chan – See The Buddha Engraved

 Also known as the Buddha Mountain, this place has a gigantic engraving of Buddha which is the biggest in the world.
 This limestone hill was used to be an active site for the construction industry before it was closed.
 By the year 1996, the laser-etched a carving into the rock which is celebrated as a part of His Majesty the King of Thailand’s 50th year on the throne.